-BrisDoc has a zero tolerance approach to adult abuse and will ensure that protecting and safeguarding adults is a priority for all employees.
+BrisDoc has a zero tolerance approach to adult abuse and will ensure that protecting and safeguarding adults is a priority for all co-owners.

-This policy must be followed by all BrisDoc employees and staff on temporary or honorary contracts as well as bank staff and students.
-Although BrisDoc cannot require self-employed staff to follow it's policies, it expects self-employed staff to adhere to the spirit of this policy.
+This policy must be followed by all BrisDoc co-owners and those on temporary or honorary contracts as well as those on the bank and students.
+Although BrisDoc cannot require self-employed staff to follow its policies, it expects independent contractors to adhere to the spirit of this policy.